nextcloud/documentation/admin_manual/installation/source_installation.rst

   packages.
 See :ref:`prerequisites_label` for details.

 * At the installation of the MySQL/MariaDB server, you will be prompted to create a root password.
-Be sure to remember the password you enter there for later use as you will need it during ownCloud database setup.
+Be sure to remember your password as you will need it during ownCloud database setup.

 Now download the archive of the latest ownCloud version: